microsoftgraph/msgraph-sample-spfx/tutorial/02-create-app.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this tutorial, you'll create a [SharePoint client-side web part](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts) that will use Microsoft Graph to get the user's calendar for the current week.
+In this tutorial, you'll create a [SharePoint client-side web part](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts) that will use Microsoft Graph to get the user's calendar for the current week and allow the user to add an event to their calendar.

 ## Create a web part project